ilearnjs/vue-playwright/docs/playwright-visual-testing.md

 2. **Mock Maintenance**: API contract changes require updating mock data
 3. **Limited Real-World Scenarios**: Some dynamic behaviors and edge cases may not be fully represented

-### Data Mocking Approach - HAR Files
+### Data Mocking Approaches

+We use two complementary approaches for mocking API responses in our visual tests:

+#### 1. HAR Files (Primary Approach)

-We use **HAR (HTTP Archive)** files for mocking API responses.
-HAR is a JSON-formatted archive file format for logging a web browser's interaction with a site.
+**HAR (HTTP Archive)** files are JSON-formatted archives that record browser's interactions with a site.

 **Why HAR Files?**
 - **Minimal Setup**: No need for complex mock servers or third-party mocking libraries